 IVDT asked for our input so that we could customize a solution based on parameters they described.
 Integrated Visual Data has over 200 different algorithms for its technology, and it customizes its software regularly for customers.
 Our business has a similar approach to clients.
 We have a wide range of hosting plans with preestablished parameters, but we can also tailor infrastructures.
 In other words, it was a synergistic partnership because the two organizations held similarly adaptive philosophies.

 Cloud technology is itself highly adaptable.
 However, often when businesses use cloud computing solutions – with what’s often thought of as “the cloud” – they are taking advantage of the public cloud.
 In that scenario, many different businesses share the same servers, with the cloud technology keeping all of the server requests organized and distinct.
 Just as traditional cloud servers are sections of one physical machine, the virtual machines of the cloud are made up of multiple sections of a variety of physical machines.

 Integrated Visual Data, due to the sensitive nature of its data, needed its own private cloud.
 The company required its own firewall and virtual private networks (VPNs), and they wanted managed hosting services so that our team of security and efficiency experts could monitor their system and keep it running smoothly.
 The best option was a private virtual machine (VM), connecting multiple physical servers with cloud technology so that data computation and analysis could be as fast and complex as possible.

-IVDT is just one of the many companies that Atlantic.Net assists with custom Cloud Server solutions every day.
+IVDT is just one of the many companies that Atlantic.Net assists with custom private cloud hosting solutions every day.
 At Atlantic.Net, we have been in business for 20 years and continue to grow because our technological focus is matched only by our customer focus.
 We also offer managed, dedicated and HIPAA compliant hosting solutions.
 Contact us today

 By Kent Roberts; comic words by Kent Roberts & art by Leena Cruz.